cal-itp/benefits/docs/README.md

 - The API communicates with signed and encrypted JSON Web Tokens containing only the most necessary of user data for the purpose of eligibility verification
 - The application requires no user accounts and stores no information about the user
-- Interaction with the application is anonymous, with only minimal event tracking for usage and problem analysis.
+- Interaction with the application is anonymous, with only minimal event tracking for usage and problem analysis

 Running the application locally is possible with [Docker and Docker Compose][docker].
 [Hosting information.][hosting]